 Coal is mined, and can readily be burned and used for the production of heat and electricity.

 It still remains a very common domestic source of fuel in developing countries including China, due to its price and availability.

 As it turns out, fission-electric power plants are one of the top low-carbon sources of electricity.

 This can be explained due to the much lower level of emissions during the production and use cycle compared to fossil fuels, and even renewable energy sources.

 Nuclear, however, has to deal with another problem; what to do with nuclear waste.

 Renewable Resources: Solar, Wind, Hydropower, Biofuels, etc.

-Unfortunately, the currently lower prices (2015 market drop) of fossil fuels does not really support the creation and support of renewable energy sources without subsidies.
+Lower fossil fuels market prices after the 2015 and 2020 market drop do not support the creation and support of renewable energy sources without subsidies.